carlsmith/supernova/djjs/notes.md

 The super-global stylus position is only written to by the Wasm module, and is read by both the module and the main thread.

-### The Loading Block
+### The Samples Block

-The Loading Block occupies the rest of the memory (after the Message Block).
+The Samples Block occupies the rest of the memory (after the Message Block).
 It is where the samples that were decoded from the audio file are stored.
 The data for the left channel always begins at `1072`.
 The offset of the right channel depends on the track length (and is the only offset that must be computed).

 As track lengths vary, the main thread writes the offset of the data for the right channel and the length of the track in samples (to the corresponding inboxes), as part of the process of loading a new track.